Last sign before exit

 Location: E1 (Kuala Lumpur - Ipoh)

-Overhead sign with a few directions for the road ahead and the focals of the exit.
+Overhead sign with a few directions for the road ahead and the destinations of the exit.

 Photo: Kekgi